Double Impact: Casting

-Filming locations
+Filming

-Filming of the movie took place in Los Angeles, Santa Clarita (Dojo scene) and most of the scenes in Hong Kong.
-Most of the Hong Kong scenes were filmed at the Lippo centre (Nigel Griffith's headquarters), Tsing Yi Container Processing Terminal (Raymond Zhang & Triad scene) and the Star Ferry port (escape scene).
+Principal photography began in Hong Kong on November 4, 1990.
+Scenes were filmed at Lippo Centre (Nigel Griffith's headquarters), Tsing Yi Container Processing Terminal (Raymond Zhang & Triad scene) and the Star Ferry port (escape scene).
 The hideout used by Alex & Chad was filmed at Mong Tung Wan at the Chi Ma Wan trail on Lantau Island.

+Shooting then moved to Los Angeles, where many of the interiors were filmed.
+The dojo scene was filmed in Santa Clarita.

 Music

 Soundtrack

 The score by Arthur Kempel was released as the Double Impact Original Soundtrack Recordings in 1993 by Silva America.
 The soundtrack was released on CD contained twelve tracks with a runtime of 40 minutes.
-The background song at the climax club scene Some of That was performed by Gen “Genzo” Rubin, (who performed the end credits song Feel the Impact) has not been featured on the soundtrack.
+The background song at the Klimax Club scene Some of That was performed by Gen “Genzo” Rubin, (who performed the end credits song Feel the Impact) has not been featured on the soundtrack.